 On TouchOSC's OSC connection configuration screen you'll find all options to configure an OSC connection to send and receive OSC messages via a WiFi network using the UDP networking protocol.
-The UDP or User Datagram Protocol is part of the IP suite of protocols and as such needs to be configured with a hostname or IP address of the machine on the network to send messages to and port numbers for the outgoing and incoming data streams all of which can be configured on this screen.
+The UDP or User Datagram Protocol is part of the IP suite of protocols and as such needs to be configured with a host name or IP address of the machine on the network to send messages to and port numbers for the outgoing and incoming data streams all of which can be configured on this screen.

 This switch globally enables or disables the sending and receiving of OSC messages.
 If it is set to the off position none of the configuration options are available for editing and both sending and receiving of OSC messages are disabled.
 It is advised to use this switch to disable the OSC connection if you don't plan on using it.

-HostIn this field you can either enter a resolvable hostname or IP address of the computer or device that you would like to send OSC messages to.
+In this field you can either enter a resolvable host name or IP address of the computer or device that you would like to send OSC messages to.
 Please refer to the recipes in the Appendix

-This field specifies the port number on which the machine or device that you specified in the Host field is configured to receive messages on.
+This field specifies the port number on which the machine or device that you specified in the Host

-Port (incoming)This field specifies the port number on which TouchOSC will listen for incoming OSC messages.
+This field specifies the port number on which TouchOSC will listen for incoming OSC messages.
 This value is optional and if left blank TouchOSC will disable the reception of OSC messages.
 It is advised to leave this blank if you are not planning on receiving OSC messages with TouchOSC.

 This field is not editable and displays the device's current IP network address.
 This is the address under which the device can be reached on the network and is useful information for configuring other applications that send OSC messages.
-Another OSC enabled application that would like to send OSC messages to TouchOSC will need this address and the value of the Port (incoming) field to know where to send messages to.
+Another OSC enabled application that would like to send OSC messages to TouchOSC will need this address and the value of the Port (incoming)

 Zero configuration networking (ZeroConf) is a method to discover and advertise services on a network to be able to configure and connect them without additional manual configuration.
 Bonjour is the name for Apple's implementation of the ZeroConf mechanism.